-• Choosing the correct wood is crucial for enhancing the flavor of pulled pork.
-The type of wood used can significantly impact the taste, with options like Hickory, apple, and cherry wood offering distinct flavors.
+- Choosing the correct wood is crucial for enhancing the flavor of pulled pork.
+The type of wood used can significantly impact the taste, with options such as Hickory, apple, and cherry wood offering distinct flavors.

 Introduction: The Importance of Smoked Wood in Pulled Pork